cwalk/CapacitiveTouchLamp/README.md

 I am using a Raspberry Pi 2, but you should be able to use almost any version of the Raspberry Pi without issue.
 I have the project folder on my Pi's Desktop, but you can clone it where you like.
 Most of the code is in the `examples/` folder.
 You might need to install the capacitive touch library I'm using: https://github.com/adafruit/Adafruit_Python_MPR121

-Commands I would use to set up the environment:
+Commands I would use to set up the Pi environment:

     sudo apt-get update
     sudo apt-get install build-essential python-dev python-smbus python-pip git